 Small Fleet Management

 While managing small fleets doesn’t necessarily come with some of the same logistical problems and management issues that a large fleet faces, proactive small business fleet management is still important.
 Establishing driver policies and having comprehensive vehicle maintenance schedules are two good practices to implement into your small business fleet management program.
-Similarly, having a dedicated roadside assistance plan for your fleet is a good way to prepare for those inevitable issues that stem from having an on-the-road business, whether it’s a flat tire or another type of fleet vehicle breakdown.
+Similarly, having a dedicated fleet commercial roadside assistance plan for your fleet is a good way to prepare for those inevitable issues that stem from having an on-the-road business, whether it’s a flat tire or another type of fleet vehicle breakdown.